kasslent/teenslc-vr-with-aframe/README.md

 * Download this folder.
 * Read through the Lead Instructor Notes for context
-* Connect with Chapter Lead about borrowing an Android phone if you don't have access to one already
+* Connect with Chapter Lead about borrowing an Android phone and Google Cardboard if you don't have access to one already

 3 Days to Go

 <!--* Select one activity from the Activity List-->
-* Ensure that the <a href="https://play.google.com/store/apps/details?id=edu.mit.appinventor.aicompanion3&hl=en">MIT App Inventor Companion</a> app is installed on the/your Android phone
 * Practice going through the Code-Along

 <!--2 Days To Go